janbrrr/dndj/README.md

 ```

 Finally, a sound `file` is in the simplest case just a filename, but it also can be a more
 specific configuration.
-Note that only `.ogg` and `.wav` files are supported.
+Note that only `.ogg` and `.wav` files are supported and
+pygame requires them to have a signed 16-bit sample format.

 ```yaml
 ### sound > file config ###